 Right now we're enjoying the white noise of a river near us: its constant motion creates a kind of white noise that means we don't notice the sounds of nearby traffic even though we're right in the middle of a city.
 If you look at the sound wave of that river you'll see it's fairly consistent, and that consistency is much more soothing than the big peaks and troughs of a car alarm or our upstairs neighbour's dubious music choices.

 White noise machines bring the same soothing sound to wherever you need it.
-That means you can use them to reduce the sound of things that might distract you, such as traffic, co-workers or a sleeping spouse.
+That means you can use them to reduce the sound of things that might distract you, such as traffic, co-workers or a sleeping spouse (check out our tips for how to stop snoring, if that's the issue).
 It's a kind of blanket over the sounds of the world around you: it doesn't drown them out, but it makes them less distracting.

 Best white noise machines: What to look for